digitalcredentials/credential-status-manager-git/README.md

   }
 }

-// verifies whether issuer client has access to status repo async function verifyStatusRepoAccess(req, res, next) {
+// verifies whether caller has access to status repo async function verifyStatusRepoAccess(req, res, next) {
   const { headers } = req;
-  // Verify that access token was included in request const accessToken = extractAccessToken(headers);
+  // verify that access token was included in request const accessToken = extractAccessToken(headers);
   if (!accessToken) {
     return res.send('Failed to provide access token in request');
   }
-  // Check if issuer client has access to status repo const hasAccess = await req.statusManager.hasStatusAuthority(accessToken);
+  // check if caller has access to status repo const hasAccess = await req.statusManager.hasStatusAuthority(accessToken);
   if (!hasAccess) {
-    return res.send('Issuer is unauthorized to access status repo');
+    return res.send('Caller is unauthorized to access status repo');
   }
   next();
 }